locka99/cpp-to-rust-book/src/features_of_rust/loops.md

 }
 ```

-This loop will break when the iterator returns None.
+This loop will break when the iterator returns `None`.